Like us on Facebook Follow us on Instagram Subscribe on YouTube

 • To preserve evidence

-• To record what happened in the designated safeguarding log where safeguarding concerns are recorded
+• To record what happened in the Cause for Concern Form

-All situations of abuse or alleged abuse must be discussed with the Designated Safeguarding Officer (DSO) or their Deputy (DDSO) within 24 hours of disclosure.
+All situations of abuse or alleged abuse must be raised with the Designated Safeguarding Officer (DSO) or their Deputy (DDSO) within 24 hours, in person or by submitting a completed Cause for Concern Form.
+Cause for Concern Forms will be added to the Safeguarding Log by the Designated Safeguarding Officer (DSO) or their Deputy (DDSO).

 Initial Response Team